hanschen/vim-ipython-cell/README.md

 Related plugins
 ---------------

-* [tslime\_ipython] - Similar to ipython-cell but with some slight differences.
+* [tslime\_ipython] - Similar to ipython-cell but with some small differences.
-  For example, tslime\_ipython sends the whole code cell to IPython's input line instead of using `%paste`.
+  For example, tslime\_ipython pastes the whole code that's sent to IPython to the input line, while ipython-cell uses IPython's `%paste -q` command to make the execution less verbose.
 * [vim-ipython] - Advanced two-way integration between Vim and IPython.
 * [vim-tmux-navigator] - Seamless navigation between Vim splits and tmux panes.
 * [vim-signature] - Display marks in the left-hand column.